0100-0100/NexosSoftware/README.md

 - TypeScript React Frontend App Server
 - NGINX Frontend WebServer

-Python3.12
-Docker
-Node
-TypeScript

-Full implementation of user SignUp, Verification, Password Reset, Login and Logout auth flows are implemented with the use of simpleJWT package for Django.
+Full implementation of user auth flows with the use of simpleJWT package for Django:
+- SignUp
+- Email OTP Verification
+- Email Password Reset
+- Login
+- Logout

 # Installation and How to run?:
 ## 1